nyxx-discord/glacier/README.md

 ## How to use

 Creating a new project:
 ```bash
 glacier init
 ```

-Compiling to HTML
+Compiling to HTML:
 ```bash
 glacier generate
 ```

-Running the builtin preview server
+Running the builtin preview server:
 ```bash
 glacier serve
 ```